Dyeing your hair gives you a new look and the transformation could lead you to discover parts of you that you never knew existed.

-You should consult with your stylist before you begin dyeing as several hair colors could put a strain on your budget or leave with poor results due to a difference in hair texture.
+You should consult with your stylist before you begin dyeing as several hair colors could put a strain on your budget or leave you with poor results due to a difference in hair texture.

 Also, some hairstyles do fade fast while some dark styles take a lot of work to make.

-If you are going for a white-blonde hair, that’s an entirely different story.
+If you are going for white-blonde hair, that’s an entirely different story.
 You would have to come in for a touch-up regularly or you will end up bleaching your hair twice just to clear the yellow banding that will eventually form on your hairline due to the irregular dyeing.